Iyad Ag Ghali: ICC arrest warrant

-On 18 July 2017, the International Criminal Court issued an arrest warrant against Ag Ghaly alleging that he committed crimes against humanity and war crimes during the Tuareg rebellion, including the execution of Malian soldiers who were prisons of war during the Battle of Aguelhok.
-The arrest warrant was unsealed by a pre-trial chamber in response to the prosecution's request on 21 June 2024.
+On 18 July 2017, the International Criminal Court issued an arrest warrant against Ghali alleging that he committed crimes against humanity and war crimes during the Tuareg rebellion, including the execution of Malian soldiers who were prisoners of war during the Battle of Aguelhok.
+On 21 June 2024, the arrest warrant was unsealed by a pre-trial chamber in response to the prosecution's request.